Non–U.S. Citizen JD: Applying for Financial Aid

 Need-Based Grants Procedures (for your first year, only)

 To determine if you might qualify for need-based grants, admitted students must complete our simple online questionnaire on the Admitted Students website.
-Click on Mail & Money and Financial Aid Application to access the questionnaire.
+Click on Financial Aid and Need-Based Application to access the questionnaire.
 If it appears that you may be eligible for need-based grants after completing the questionnaire, we will direct you to complete additional financial aid information on the 2014-2015 Need Access form.
 This tool assists in determining resources available to a student.
 Parent information is not required to apply for aid.
 If you have completed the parent information for another school, we will disregard that data.

 Competing Aid Procedures